Wednesday, July 14, 2010

 This is the part of the sentence that really gets me, and that forms the basis of my political reasoning.
 Not only are these rights inviolate and not contingent upon the rule of law, but the Founding Fathers, I believe, put them in the correct order, which is something I think we tend to forget these days.
 The right to life (not in the abortion sense) is the most important, followed by our right to liberty, and finally our right to pursue those things that make us happy.

-"no one ought to harm another in his life, health, liberty, or possessions."
+This was not a new concept, really.
+As stated by John Locke (not the Lost character), "no one ought to harm another in his life, health, liberty, or possessions."
 And as stated in the Virginia Declaration of Rights, "That all men are by nature equally free and independent, and have certain inherent rights, of which, when they enter into a state of society, they cannot, by any compact, deprive or divest their posterity; namely, the enjoyment of life and liberty, with the means of acquiring and possessing property, and pursuing and obtaining happiness and safety."

 All of my political beliefs flow from this concept and from the concept, as espoused by John Stuart Mill, that my rights end where your nose begins: